 Born Dorothy Ruth Hoogstraten, Dorothy Stratten was a former Dairy Queen waitress from a cowtown in Canada.
-At the age of 18 she was unhappily married to Paul Snider (aged 29), a sleazy hustler who was managing her career.
+At the age of 18, she was unhappily married to Paul Snider (aged 29), a sleazy hustler and erstwhile pimp who was “managing” her career.

-Snider sent her nude pictures to Playboy, where she featured as Miss August 1979, going on to become Playmate of the Year in 1980.
+Snider sent her nude pictures to Playboy, where she featured as Playmate of the Month for August 1979, going on to become Playmate of the Year in 1980.

 She was almost comically near-sighted but refused to wear glasses because they spoiled her looks.